abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/kolla-ansible-deployment.md

 sudo ip link set eth1 up
 ```

-This ensures OpenStack can use `eth1` for external networking.
+This ensures that OpenStack can use `eth1` as the external/provider network.

 ## Install system dependencies